Schneeballen or Snowballs Have Been a Rothenburg Tradition Since the Middle Ages:

 Scheeballen are best eaten fresh, but they are said to have a shelf-life of about eight weeks.
 They are sold in gift boxes and are popular souvenirs from Rothenburg.

 Whilst loving my pastries, I exercised some restraint on this occasion as a calorie-loaded pastry so early in the morning is a recipe for disaster.
-But now that I know what a schneeball is, it’s definitely on my “to eat list” on my next trip to Rothenburg.How about you, what do you think?
+But now that I know what a schneeball is, it’s definitely on my “to eat list” on my next trip to Rothenburg.Thoughts?